pmckeown/dependency-track-maven-plugin/README.md

 |inheritedRiskScoreThreshold|false   |N/A          |

 ### Get Metrics
-Get and print all metrics from the Dependency Track server for the current project or any arbitrary project.
+Get and print all metrics from the Dependency-Track server for the current project or any arbitrary project.
+Optionally define thresholds for each category of issue found to allow finer grained control over build failure.

 #### POM Usage
 Binds by default to the Verify Phase in the Maven lifecycle.
 This goal should be run after the `upload-bom` goal with